A Futile and Stupid Gesture: Plot

-The film's timeline stretches from 1964 to 1980 and opens with Douglas Kenney and his classmate Henry Beard celebrating the release of their book, Bored of the Rings, with the Harvard Lampoon staff.
+The film's timeline stretches from 1964 to 1980 and opens with Douglas Kenney and his friend Henry Beard celebrating the release of their book, Bored of the Rings, with The Harvard Lampoon staff.

-Graduating from Harvard, Kenney convinces Beard not to go to law school but instead publish a monthly magazine: the National Lampoon.
-Though Kenney is the magazine's main creative voice, there would be no magazine without the guidance of Beard.
-Kenney becomes the comedy writer and Beard the business manager, while the magazine also has a thriving art department.
+Graduating from Harvard, Doug convinces Henry not to go to law school but instead publish a monthly magazine: the National Lampoon.
+Though Doug is the magazine's main creative voice, he realizes that there would be no magazine without the guidance of Henry.
+Doug becomes the comedy writer and Henry the business manager, while the magazine also has a thriving art department.

-They get financing from Matty Simmons.
+Doug and Henry get financing from Matty Simmons.
 All of the writers work hard to be funny and meet deadlines.
 Work is a party atmosphere and illicit drug use is prevalent.
 The magazine is not initially a success, until lawsuits are threatened by Disney, Volkswagen, Mormons, and many other established names.
 The comedy world is changed, and the magazine pushes the acceptance of satire and parody with each edition.

-Kenney, due to burnout, suddenly leaves for nine months with a one-line note to Beard.
-The magazine stays successful under Beard.
-After five years Simmons agrees to a buyout and they each collect $3.5 million, a request demanded by Beard and Kenney from the start.
-Beard, being unhappy and greatly stressed, takes his check and immediately exits the magazine.
+Doug, due to burnout, suddenly leaves for nine months with a one-line note to Henry.
+The magazine stays successful under Henry.
+After five years Simmons agrees to a buyout and they each collect $3.5 million, a request demanded by Henry and Doug from the start.
+Henry, being unhappy and greatly stressed, takes his check and immediately exits the magazine.

-National Lampoon expands to an hour radio show attracting more great comedians like Chevy Chase, Bill Murray, and Gilda Radner.
+National Lampoon expands to an hour-long radio show, attracting emerging comedians like Chevy Chase, Bill Murray, and Gilda Radner.
 But Lorne Michaels buys them all out by signing them over to Saturday Night Live.
 Special editions of the magazine are published such as one mocking high school yearbooks.

-Kenney then moves to movies and writes Animal House in 1978.
-With the success of the film, cocaine takes over Kenney's life.
-As disputes with studio executives continue, Kenney writes Caddyshack.
+Doug moves to movies and writes Animal House in 1978.
+With the success of the film, cocaine takes over Doug's life.
+As disputes with studio executives continue, Doug writes Caddyshack.
 Not liking his work, he embarrasses himself being drunk and high at a press conference for the film.

-Kenney, Beard, and Chris Hoffman all sell National Lampoon to Simmons' Twenty First Century Communications.
-Kenney's cocaine addiction takes over.
-Chevy Chase takes Kenney to Hawai‘i to try to help him kick his addiction, but he relapses.
+Doug, Henry, and Chris Hoffman all sell National Lampoon to Simmons' Twenty First Century Communications.
+Doug's cocaine addiction takes over.
+Chevy takes Doug to Hawai‘i to try to help him kick his addiction, but he relapses.

-In 1980, at age 33, Kenney's body is found at the bottom of a Hawai‘i cliff (with his glasses and shoes neatly stacked at the top edge).
-As he has narrated his life's story through the movie, Kenney is displeased to see everyone sad at his funeral.
-The movie ends with Beard starting a food fight at the wake (just like at the Harvard Lampoon years ago).
+In 1980, at age 33, Doug's body is found at the bottom of a Hawaii cliff (with his glasses and shoes neatly stacked at the top edge).
+As he has narrated his life's story through the movie, Doug is displeased to see everyone sad at his funeral.
+The movie ends with Henry starting a food fight at the wake (just like at the Harvard Lampoon years ago).